maciejmikosik/testory/doc/tutorial.md

 Stubbing will be only effective for specified instance of mock, method and equal arguments.

+ - Void method can be stubbed to "just return" using `willReturn(null)`

 ### Verifying

 It is possible to assert expected invocation on mock.